NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 ---

+## 2b.
+Fast UX, honest truth (Indexer + Bot + Fallback model)

+Ppopgi uses helpers to improve experience, **without creating dependencies**:
+- an **indexer** (for fast browsing and history)
+- a **finalizer bot** (to keep raffles moving)
+- an **automatic on-chain fallback** (to stay operational if helpers fail)

+None of these are trusted authorities.

+- The **indexer** makes lists and history fast
+- The **bot** helps expired or sold-out raffles progress automatically
+- The **fallback** ensures the app still works even if the indexer is unavailable

+In all cases:
+- **on-chain state is the source of truth**
+- **users can always act manually**
+- **the app never controls outcomes**

+If helpers fail, lag, or are offline, the system still works.

+---

+## 2c.
+Automatic fallback guarantee (indexer failure)

+The frontend is designed to **never depend on the indexer for availability**.

+If the indexer:
+- is unreachable
+- returns errors
+- appears stale or inconsistent

+the frontend will:
+- **automatically fall back to direct on-chain reads**
+- reduce features to what can be safely shown via RPC
+- continue to allow all core actions (viewing raffles, buying tickets, finalizing, claiming)

+This may result in:
+- slower loading
+- reduced filtering or sorting
+- simpler list views

+But it will **never block participation**.

+This fallback is automatic and does not require user intervention.

+---

 ## 3. Practical UX rules for Etherlink participation

 The frontend should proactively prevent the most common “I’m stuck” moments.